dfsq/stack-compare/README.md

 Comparison of the Stackoverflow tags popularity.

-Here is an example of the statistics:
+Here is an example of the statistics: Angular 2 vs Aurelia

 ![angular2-vs-aurelia](http://dfsq.info/files/angular2-vs-aurelia-stats.png)